 Aged sake holds the potential to uplift the entire sake industry, with 50-year-old sake matured in rare wine barrels fetching over ¥1 million JPY.

-Nobuhiro Ueno, the Executive Director of the Tokisake Association, recommends a sake brewed in 1988.
-June 15 in Chiyoda-ku, Tokyo. (© Sankei by Hiroaki Tanabe)
+Nobuhiro Ueno, Executive Director of Tokisake Association, recommends an aged Japanese sake brewed in 1988.
+Chiyoda-ku, Tokyo, June 15. (© Sankei by Hiroaki Tanabe)

 Aged sake is experiencing a surge of interest in the alcoholic beverage industry.
 It is gaining widespread recognition at international competitions, with some premium bottles fetching over ¥1 million JPY (about $7,200 USD).